 The Copper Basin 300 needs volunteers to make this race work.
 It is a fun way to be part of a sled dog race and to get out in the dead of winter to experience some of the best sled dog racing in the world.
+If you are interested in volunteering, please submit the form below.
 There are three basic areas that need volunteers:

 - Trail Breaking: Trail breakers go out throughout the winter and run the trail, clear debris, widen the trail, and stake the trail as time draws closer to the race.
 During the race, trail breakers go out ahead of the race breaking fresh snow as needed, marking reroutes as needed, and making sure the trail is open.
 The CB300 does have a trail boss.
 If you are interested in helping with trail work, please contact Jamey Kemp at (907) 707-9127.

 - Checkpoints: There are a variety of other volunteer positions needed during the race.
 At the start of the race people are needed to help bring the dog teams up to the start line.
-You will not be driving the team, but will be holding onto the gangline with many other people.
-The sled will be attached to a side-by-side/snowmachine to help control the team.
-Ou do not need to have any prior experience with dogs or dog teams to help out.
+You will not be driving the team, but will be holding onto the gang line with many other people.
+The sled will be attached to a side-by-side/snow machine to help control the team.
+You do not need to have any prior experience with dogs or dog teams to help out.
 This position may require you to jog lightly as you bring a team to the start line.
-Aside from trailbreaking, this is the most physically demanding of the volunteer positions.
+Aside from trail-breaking, this is the most physically demanding of the volunteer positions.
 If you are interesting in volunteering at the checkpoints or the start, please contact Kari Rogers at (907) 259-3030.

-- Members are also required to check out.
-Checkers will need to record the time the musher leaves and have them sign the timesheet.
-Checkers will be needed for all times of the day and night.
+- Mushers are also required to check out.
+Checkers will need to record the time the musher leaves and have them sign the time sheet.
+Checkers will be needed throughout the day and night.
 Checkers also phone information from the checkpoint to Race Central.
 This information includes which musher has come and gone, as well as any musher that may have scratched (withdrawn from the race).
 Anyone interested in volunteering at checkpoint will be given a thorough explanation prior to being sent out to a checkpoint.